The Legend of Heroes: Trails to Azure: Reception

+Trails to Azure received "generally favorable" reviews according to review aggregator website Metacritic.

-Trails to Azure was listed as one of the best upcoming games of 2011 at that year's Tokyo Game Show.
+The game was listed as one of the best upcoming games of 2011 at that year's Tokyo Game Show.
 Along with Trails from Zero, Comic Book Resources highlighted the game's "persistent overarching storyline, immersive and detailed settings, masterful character development [and] unique battle system".
-They noted that despite the lack of an official localization at the time, the plot and characters were integral to understanding later games in the series.
+They noted that, despite the lack of an official localization at the time, the plot and characters were integral to understanding later games in the series.